adamburmister/carrierwave-filepickerio/README.md

 Usage
 -----

-Setup a CarrierWave uploader as normal.
+After setting up your CarrierWave uploader as per normal (see the CarrierWave site for more information) you need to configure your page to use the Filepicker.io widget.

-Include the filepicker.io JavaScript library in your page (such as your application.html.erb layout):
+First of all, include the filepicker.io JavaScript library in your page (such as your application.html.erb layout):

 ```erb
 <%= javascript_include_tag "//api.filepicker.io/v0/filepicker.js" %>